Sportforum Hohenschönhausen

-Sportforum Hohenschönhausen is a multi-purpose sports complex in the locality of Alt-Hohenschönhausen of the borough of Lichtenberg in Berlin.
-The Sportforum was named Dynamo-Sportforum during the East German era.
+Sportforum Hohenschönhausen, officially named Sportforum Berlin, is a multi-purpose sports complex in the locality of Alt-Hohenschönhausen of the borough of Lichtenberg in Berlin.
+The Sportforum was also known as the Dynamo-Sportforum during the East German era.

 Sportforum Hohenschönhausen covers an area between 45 and 50 hectares, and comprises 35 sports facilities, including three ice rinks, two athletics halls, a football stadium, as well as eight other halls and open spaces for various sports.

 Development of the Dynamo-Sportforum began in 1954.
-The original building ensemble, including the Dynamo-Sporthalle, which was built in individual sections from 1955, based on designs by an architectural collective led by Walter Schmidt, is a protected building of cultural heritage.
+The original building ensemble, which was built in individual sections from 1955 to 1960 based on designs by an architectural collective led by Walter Schmidt, is a protected building of cultural heritage.
 Expansion of the Sportforum continued into the 1980s.
 The complex is the second largest sports complex in Berlin after the Olympiapark.

-The Dynamo-Sportforum was the training center where the top athletes and future Olympic medalists trained during the East German era.
+The Dynamo-Sportforum was a training center where top athletes and future Olympic medalists trained during the East German era.
 It was the headquarter of sports association SV Dynamo and home to sports club SC Dynamo Berlin.
 The Olympic Training Center Berlin (OSP Berlin) is now the main user of the facilities.
 Around 20 sports clubs are also based in the Sportforum and more than 3,000 athletes use the facilities every day.

 Location

 The Sportforum Hohenschönhausen is located in the western part of the locality of Alt-Hohenschönhausen of the borough of Lichtenberg in Berlin.
 It is bordered on the north by an industrial area (on which, among other establishments, the Berliner-Kindl-Schultheiss-Brauerei is located), on the east by the St. Andrew and St. Mark's Cemetery (Friedhof der St. Andreas – und St. Markusgemeinde), on the south by the Konrad-Wolf-Straße and on the west by the Weißenseer Weg.

+The Dynamo-Sportforum was originally located in the former borough of Weißensee.
+The borough of Weißensee was divided in 1985 and a new borough of Hohenschönhausen was formed.
+The locality of Hohenschönhausen then became part of the new borough of Hohenschönhausen.
+The borough of Hohenschönhausen was absorbed by the borough of Lichtenberg in 2001 and the locality of Hohenschönhausen became the locality of Alt-Hohenschönhausen at the same time.

 Facilities

 The Sportforum Hohenschönhausen covers an area between 45 and 50 hectares, and comprises 35 sports facilities, including three ice rinks, two athletics halls, a football stadium, as well as eight other halls and open spaces for athletics, swimming, handball, volleyball, judo, fencing, archery, beach volleyball and football.
 The Sportforum is the second largest sports complex in Berlin after the Olympiapark.

-Development of the Dynamo-Sportforum began in 1954.
-The original building ensemble was built in individual sections from 1955, based on designs by an architectural collective led by Walter Schmidt, which had emerged as the winner of an architectural competition held in 1953.
-The construction was carried out by the state-owned company VEB Industriebau Berlin for the Ministry of the Interior and the Ministry for State Security of East Germany.
-The Sportforum was expanded according to requirements by the adding of additional facilities and expansion continued into the 1980s.